-The business section of the Independent has news articles on the latest developments and stories about business in Ireland, as well as sections on farming, technology, and small businesses.
+The business section of the Independent has news articles on the latest developments and stories about business in Ireland, as well as sections on farming, technology, small businesses, personal finance, and commercial property.

 Regulatory Agency Sites

-The Broadcasting Authority of Ireland (BAI) regulates all broadcasting content by granting licenses to operators and ensuring their compliance, promoting technological innovation, and promoting fair competition in the industry.
-The BAI strives to protect consumers by ensuring high quality, affordable, and appropriate broadcasts.
+The Broadcasting Authority of Ireland (BAI) regulates all broadcasting content by granting licenses to operators and ensuring their compliance, encouraging technological innovation, and promoting fair competition in the industry.
+The BAI strives to protect consumers by guaranteeing high quality, affordable, and appropriate broadcasts.
 The site includes current projects, publications, information on licensing, and lists of broadcasters.

-The Commission for Communications Regulation (ComReg) is responsible for the regulation of the electronic communications sector, which includes telecommunications, radio communications, and broadcasting transmission, as well as the postal sector.
-The main roles of ComReg are to protect consumers by resolving disputes and ensuring quality products, promotion of competition, and encouraging innovation.
+The Commission for Communications Regulation (ComReg) regulates the electronic communications sector, which includes telecommunications, radio communications, broadcasting transmission, and the postal industry.
+The leading roles of ComReg are to protect consumers by resolving disputes and ensuring quality products, promotion of competition, and encouraging innovation.
 Their site includes publications, consultations, licensing, and services.

-The Department of Agriculture, Food and the Marine website contains all of the links and documentation that one may need regarding the food and agriculture industries in Ireland.
-The department itself is in charge of all policies and support related to those industries in Ireland.
-Publications, legislation, news, and PDF documents on different agricultural sectors are available on the website.
+The Department of Agriculture, Food and the Marine website contains all of the links and documentation that one may need regarding Ireland's food and agriculture industries.
+The department is in charge of all policies and support related to those industries in Ireland.
+Publications, legislation, news, and documents in PDF on different agricultural sectors are available on the website.

 The mission of Ireland's Department of Defence is to provide for the military defense of Ireland and to contribute to national and international peace and security.
 The site includes publications, press releases, and news.